Cubs vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in eight of their past 10 games and have won three of those contests.
+- The Cubs have played as the favorite in eight of their past 10 games and have gone 3-5 in those contests.

 - When it comes to hitting the over, the Cubs and their opponents are 2-8-0 in their last 10 games with a total.